anderssandstrom/e3-ecmcPlugin_Pva/README.md

 Registration and writes are implementad as async commands in order to minimize blocking time of ecmc realtime thread.
 Even though the "pvaClient::issue*" commands are non blocking they were idetified to consume to much time.
 Therefore both registration and writing commands are handled async by a low prio worker thread.
 The pv_busy() command will return high as long as the worker thread is procssing and low when done (see examples in "iocsh" dir).

 ### Reading values:
-A monitor is setup that is updating the current value of the pv continiously and making int accessible to read from a ecmc plc.
+A monitor is continiously updating the current value of the pv and making int accessible to read from a ecmc by "pv_value()" command in an ecmc-plc.

 ### PLC-functions:
   * handle = pv_reg_async( pvName, provider ) : Exe. async cmd to register PV.
 Returns handle to PV-object or error (if < 0).
 Provider needs to be set to either "pva" or "ca" (ca to be able to access pv:s in EPICS 3.* IOC:s).